vim-ctrlspace/vim-ctrlspace/README.md

 </table>

+### Project root

+The plugin requires a project root to work properly.
+If you open the plugin window for the first time it will try to find out the possible root directory.
+First, it starts in the Vim current working directory and check if there are so called root markers.
+The root markers are characteristic files or directories that are available in a typical project root directory, like e.g. `.git` or `.hg` directories.
+You can define them yourself in the `g:ctrlspace_project_root_markers` variable.
+If no markers found, the plugin will check if perhaps this directory is a known root.
+The known roots are those ones you provided (accepted) yourself when no markers are found.
+If the current directory cannot be proven as a project root, the algorithm will repeat the whole procedure in the parent directory.

+After checking all predecessors it will ask you to provide the root folder.
+After your acceptance that root folder will be pemanently stored in the `.cs_cache` file.

 ### Main Modes

 The plugin offers you a few modes.
 In a modal editor like Vim this should not fear you ;).
 I believe